radiumone-engage/r1-engage-ios/README.md

   [super viewDidLoad];

   [self.bannerView load:^(R1EngageLoadingResult result, NSError *loadError) {
+    switch (result)
       case R1EngageLoadingResultHasOffers:
         // You can add any appropriate actions or logic here in response to the ad
         // succcessfully loading. e.g., you could unhide the bannerView if you had
         // set it up as initially hidden, or animate it in some useful way. break;

       case R1EngageLoadingResultNoOffers:

         break;
       case R1EngageLoadingResultError:

         break;

       default:
         break;
+    }
   }];
 }
 ```